trisulnsm/apps/analyzers/snmppoll/README.md

 =======

 ````
+0.0.2		Nov 03 2020			Updated completely to use ASYNC polling
 0.0.1		Feb 03 2018			Initial release as an App.
 This was in
                                 production earlier as standalone script
 ````